igorskyflyer/vscode-new-folder/README.md

 "files.simpleDialog.enable": true
 ```

 > // looking for ways to overcome this 😕
+> I posted an issue on Github for this, see [#127201](https://github.com/microsoft/vscode/issues/127201).

 <br>